pro465/btcc/README.md

 | `<` | `<` |
 | `>` | `+<+` |

+finally, it compiles this to CTF. each bit in boolfuck uses 4 bits in CTF. the first two bits tell if this is the R marker or the L marker. the thrid bit stores the value if the current cell is neither, 0 otherwise.

+the fourth bit is the Y symbol marker used to move left by one cell..

-finally, it compiles this to CTF. since CTF is atleast as efficient as a clockwise turing machine, this means that the compiled CTF will take O(t^2) time to run for the source BF program running in O(t), as shown in the above thesis.
+since CTF is atleast as efficient as a clockwise turing machine, this means that the compiled CTF will take O(t^2) time to run for the source BF program running in O(t), as shown in the above thesis.